 When in-store, offer ways to speed up the process.
 Apps like Skip are great for hospitality businesses, giving customers the opportunity to ‘skip’ the coffee or takeaway food queue.
 This opens the doors to new customers who otherwise may not have the time to order.
 If you have a retail business, providing a ‘click and collect’ option allows your customers the convenience of shopping online, while avoiding postal delivery wait-times by allowing them to pick-up their order when it’s ready.

 No matter where your work takes you, don’t forget to ensure you have a reliable business internet connection (with back-up) to facilitate cashless and mobile transactions.
 One way to do this is through Tyro.
-Their recent partnership with Telstra means their EFTPOS machines have built-in 3G and 4G back-up.
+Their recent partnership with Telstra means their EFTPOS machines have built-in 3G or 4G back-up.

 Integrate your online and in-store experiences

-“If you have an in-person retail space, ensuring your eCommerce platform works with your POS is essential to scaling eCommerce without hassles,” he explains.
 Linking your online store with your in-store point of sale software can go a long way to facilitating seamless transactions for your customers.

 Tyro offers a way to take payment in-store with Tyro EFTPOS or online with Tyro eCommerce solutions.